fastrgv/AdaGate/README.md

 -------------------------------------------------------------------

 ## Open Source libraries included that allow rebuilding:
-* SFML, GLFW3, FLAC, ogg, vorbis, openal, glext, libz
+* GLFW3, glext
 * the included "bindings" directory contains Ada interfaces:
 	* AdaPngLib
 	* gl
 	* glfwada
+	* OpenAL

 ## Rebuild Requirements:
 * systems:  Windows, OSX or GNU/Linux
 * a recent GNAT-GPL Ada compiler from AdaLibre
 * Xcode g++ compiler, if using OSX

-Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada_hpp.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
-Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada_hpp.ads by this method.
+Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
+Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada.ads by this method.

 The audio system for the linux build, on the other hand, does not use SFML but its interface is identical.
 It is portable but crude, since it needs an accurate duration value for any sound loops used.